The policies that federal and state legislatures debate and the laws they pass affect nearly all aspects of life for those affected by SMA.

 - Making determinations on special education funding and policies

-Cure SMA is focused on three primary legislative goals:
+In addition to work on the above issues, Cure SMA is actively engaged on three primary legislative goals:

 - Working with Congress and the FDA to expedite the drug-approval process for SMA therapies and help ensure that treatments reach patients in the fastest and safest manner possible